gesellkammer/csoundengine/docs/Builtin-Opcodes.rst

 busin
 -----

-Receives audio from a bus
+Receives audio/control data from a bus

 **Syntax**